 If you have inserted the script correctly, the tracking should start showing immediately in the real-time report.
 Visit your home page in your browser, and navigate through a few pages.
 Then check the real time report to confirm that your activity is being tracked.

 If you are seeing activity in the real-time report it means everything is working!
+You’re looking at your website, portal or intranet’s analytics data, which you can use to ensure that your site remains relevant and well-organised.

-You'll discover actionable insights to help you measure and improve your company's intranet, and facilitate high performance workplace.
+You'll discover actionable insights to help you measure and improve your company's intranet, and facilitate a high performance workplace.